ipython/ipython/doc/source/ipython.rst

       respectively print the docstring, function definition line, full source code and the complete file for any object (when they can be found).
 If automagic is on (it is by default), you don't need to type the '%' explicitly.
-See sec.
-6.4
-      <node6.html#sec:dyn-object-info> for more.
+See sec. `dynamic object information`_ for more.
     * The %run magic command allows you to run any python script and load all of its data directly into the interactive namespace.
       Since the file is re-read from disk each time, changes you make to it are reflected immediately (in contrast to the behavior of import).
 I rarely use import for code I am testing, relying on
       %run instead.
-See sec.
-6.2 <node6.html#sec:magic> for more on this and other magic commands, or type the name of any magic command and ? to get details on it.
-See also sec.
-6.9
-      <node6.html#sec:dreload> for a recursive reload command.
+See magic_ section for more on this and other magic commands, or type the name of any magic command and ? to get details on it.
+See also sec. dreload_ for a recursive reload command.
       %run also has special flags for timing the execution of your scripts (-t) and for executing them under the control of either Python's pdb debugger (-d) or profiler (-p).
 With all of these,
       %run can be used as the main tool for efficient interactive development of code which you write in your editor of choice.
-    * Use the Python debugger, pdb^2 <footnode.html#foot360>.
-The %pdb
-      command allows you to toggle on and off the automatic invocation of an IPython-enhanced pdb debugger (with coloring, tab completion and more) at any uncaught exception.
+    * Use the Python debugger, pdb.
+The %pdb command allows you to toggle on and off the automatic invocation of an IPython-enhanced pdb debugger (with coloring, tab completion and more) at any uncaught exception.
 The advantage of this is that